scylladb/scylla-cluster-tests/docs/configuration_options.md

 ## **max_deviation** / SCT_MAX_DEVIATION

-Max relative difference between best and current throughput,<br>if current throughput larger then best on max_rel_diff, it become new best one
+Max relative difference between best and current throughput, if current throughput larger then best on max_rel_diff, it become new best one

 **default:** N/A